Justin Fletcher (ice hockey)

-Justin Fletcher (born 30 March 1983) is a former professional ice hockey defenceman who last played for the Vienna Capitals of the Austrian Hockey League.
+Justin Fletcher (born 30 March 1983) is a former American professional ice hockey defenceman who last played for the Vienna Capitals of the Austrian Hockey League.

 Career

 Fletcher previously played with Tohoku Free Blades in the Asia League Ice Hockey and the Augsburger Panther in the DEL.
 He has also played 179 regular-season games in the American Hockey League for the Springfield Falcons, Norfolk Admirals, Rockford IceHogs, and Peoria Rivermen.
-While with the Rivermen, Fletcher was signed to a NHL contract with affiliate, the St. Louis Blues.
+While with the Rivermen, Fletcher was signed to an NHL contract with affiliate, the St. Louis Blues.